Can Missing a Court Date Result in Additional Charges in Arizona?

 It is also important to realize that a failure to appear charge may also apply to people who are not defendants in a case.
 The court has the power to enforce subpoenas that require a person to appear as a witness.
 If these people fail to appear, the same criminal charges may follow.

 Arizona Revised Statute § 13-2506 describes failure to appear in the second degree.
 It states that a person who does not appear in a criminal court for a case involving a misdemeanor or petty offense may face an additional misdemeanor-level charge.
 AZ Rev. Stat. § 13-2507 concerns failure to appear for a felony-level charge.
 Here, the court can issue new charges as a class 5 felony.
-A failure to appear attorney could explain the power of Chandler courts to compel people to appear and the possible consequences of new criminal charges.
+A failure to appear attorney could explain the power of Gilbert courts to compel people to appear and the possible consequences of new criminal charges.

 Defenses Against a Failure to Appear Charge